Koh-i-noor is one of the oldest non-profit organizations and previous independent

 By the February 1st, 2013 Koh-i-noor moved out of its premises on Dybbølsgade 60

-in Copenhagen V. Until finding a new space, stay tuned online via our website for
+in Copenhagen V. Until finding a new space, stay tuned here for more news about our future activities!

 Koh-i-noor aims to provide and uphold a collaborative, process-related,